 15. INSURANCE:

 (a) The Lessee shall, at all times during the Term at the Lessee's sole expense, provide insurance for the risks and in the amounts identified in the Airport Minimum Standards and Rules and Regulations adopted by the Winchester Regional Airport Authority, Federal Aviation Administration and the Virginia Department of Aviation, as amended and revised, from time to time.
-The Lessee shall provide the Lessor a certificate of insurance naming the Lessor an additional named insured, to the extent required by the Minimum Standards.

 (b) The aforesaid policies of insurance shall list the Winchester Regional Airport Authority as an additional insured.
 Lessee shall forward a copy of the aforesaid insurance policies to the Lessor annually upon renewal or at such time as the Lessor may submit a request for a copy of the aforesaid insurance policies.